Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 Our ancestors once relied on tracking for survival & hunting, as well as inspiration for art and storytelling.
 Today, tracking also serves many other roles including as a tool for environmental studies, conservation projects, land use planning, and supports hobbies such as wildlife photography.
 Many people love tracking just for the sheer joy of being out in the natural world.

-In the Wildlife Tracking Apprenticeship you discover stories of your own while growing as a tracker and naturalist.
+In the Wildlife Tracking & Trailing Apprenticeship you discover stories of your own while growing as a tracker and naturalist.
 You learn basic through advanced tracking skills and gain an understanding of animal behaviors and their environments.
 You develop practical tracking and trailing skills that can be applied in a variety of ways.

 The course is catered to both folks new to tracking and experienced trackers!

-Course Overview (ten weekends)
+Course Overview (eight weekends):

-Jul 11-12, 2020: Tracking High Elevation Species (Hurricane Ridge)
+Jul 13-14, 2024: Tracking High Elevation Species (Washington Pass)

-Sep 12-13, 2020: Small Wildlife Tracks & Sign (Potholes Dunes)
+Sep 7-8, 2024: Small Wildlife Tracks & Sign (Potholes Dunes)

 - Explore the tracks of reptiles, amphibians, insects, and small mammals.

-Oct 10-11, 2020: Tracking Charismatic Megafauna (Methow Valley)
+Oct 5-6, 2024: Tracking Charismatic Megafauna (Methow Valley)

 The Tracking Apprenticeship At a Glance: